monoklabs/Econ-Puzzle-Experiment/README.md

 ## Citing the Source Code

 If you use the source code in your research.
+Please site both (code and paper) when you this source code

 ```
 @misc{Econ-Puzzle-Experiment,